1 Import shadowing¶

 1.2.1 Resolution of references in module body¶

-Consider an occurrence of an unqualified name x
+Consider an occurrence of an unqualified name x, not bound locally

 possible sources of resolving it: